Viltaria/template/projects/techfolios.md

 summary: Easily create your technical portfolios using Techfolios.
 ---

-# Techfolios

 Over the summer, I worked on Techfolios as a part of an ICS 499 class.

+Techfolios is meant to be a resource for people to build their professional techfolio portfolio, and I worked in a team in order to simplify that process through a Desktop application.

-This experience helped me gain experience in Node.js as well as Electron and Semantic-UI.
+This experience helped me gain experience in Node.js as well as Electron, Semantic-UI, and React as that was the tech stack.

 It also helped me gain experience in working in a team.
 This includes F2F (Face to Face) interactions as well as using Git branches/merging properly.